|

 and then trained.
 A supervisor cannot be dropped from the program, because it

-is a promotion.
 The goal is to get it out within the next month.
 The USPS has the flexibility

 for EAS to lateral and take portions of the training that is more applicable to what they need.
 If a person is in an EAS support position, they take the 642 Exam.